cuijialang/VHDLinter/README.md

 * [Source](#source)

 ## General info
-VHDLint is a small linter for the VHDL language, which looks for programming errors and helps enforcing a coding standard.
+VHDLinter is a small linter for the VHDL language, which looks for programming errors and helps enforcing a coding standard.

 ## How to Use
-To launch the app, save the repository folder in the same directory like your VHDL design files and open the *VHDLint.py* script via the console.
+To launch the app, save the repository folder in the same directory like your VHDL design files and open the *VHDLinter.py* script via the console.

 ## Features
-VHDLint supports code check and formatting options for VHDL Design Files (.vhd).<br />
+VHDLinter supports code check and formatting options for VHDL Design Files (.vhd).<br />

 #### Code check
 Verification of the following naming and coding conventions is supported: